carol-dcf/P1/README.md

 (All the files generated in the different exercises on the image can be seen in the Results folder)

-These functions have some library dependencies, if you do not have them insalled in your device, run the *dependencies.py* file.
+These functions have some library dependencies, if you do not have them installed in your device, run the *dependencies.py* file.